 In most situations, California law allows Marin County burn injury victims two years from the date of the accident to file a civil lawsuit in order to recover monetary compensation from the at-fault party.
 Failure to bring a claim within the set time period will eliminate your right to seek compensation.
 There are different variations to the rule of law that can be found in California Code of Civil Procedure sections 312-366.

-Do You Need a Burn Injury Attorney?
+If You Need a Burn Injury Attorney, Contact Us

 Our highly qualified Marin County burn injury lawyers care about your recovery and will represent you on a contingency fee basis.
 In a contingency fee agreement, we will not charge any legal fees unless we win your case.
 Have your case evaluated today at no cost to you by calling (415) 981-7210 or filling out our online contact form.